BrookTsui/BrookTsui.github.io/_pages/interest.md

 Besides, the potential deviation of W-boson mass from SM also implies the incompleteness of the electroweak theory.

 From both theoretical and experimental aspects, neutrino physics is a subject not to be missed.
-Moreover, I secretly believe it is probably one of the rare subjects where theories and experiments parade abreast.
+Moreover, I secretly believe it is probably one of the rare subjects where theories and experiments parade abreast as of now.

-## Black Hole Thermodynamics
+## Black Hole Thermodynamics & Gravity/Gauge Duality
-The Bekenstein

-## AdS/CFT
-dadadadada
+By the pioneer work of Bekenstein and S. Hawking,

 ## Quantum Field Thoery

 There are many unknown and unsolved problems in QFT,

+This

+Quote witten, we have yet to understand the quantum field theory.

 Paraphrase an interview of A. Zee:
 I like to classify myself as a quantum field theorist.
 It is the tool and language of particle physics and can be used to describe many things ...
 My entire academic life has focused on the universality of physics - many concepts can apply across disciplines.